ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 ## The Ray version
 The field `rayVersion` specifies the version of Ray used in the Ray cluster.
-The `rayVersion` is used to fill default values for certain config fields, such as the Ray autoscaler image.
+The `rayVersion` is used to fill default values for certain config fields.
 The Ray container images specified in the RayCluster CR should carry the same Ray version as the CR's `rayVersion`.
 If you are using a nightly or development Ray image, it is fine to set `rayVersion` to the latest release version of Ray.